GeRM: A Generative Rendering Model From Physically Realistic to Photorealistic: Experiments

-We evaluate our PBR synthesis and PRR generation quality across various scenes.
-Visual comparisons for indoor and outdoor environments are presented in Fig.~\ref{fig:comparison-1}, while additional results on single-object assets are provided in \textit{Appendix B}.
+Beyond upgrading graphics engines, we evaluate both our PBR and PRR synthesis capabilities against current state-of-the-art generative models.
+Visual comparisons for both indoor and outdoor environments are presented in Fig.~\ref{fig:comparison-1}, while additional results on single-object assets are provided in the \textit{Appendix A.2}.

-\textbf{For PBR synthesis}, we evaluate the physical accuracy by comparing our method with RGB$\leftrightarrow$X~\cite{zeng2024rgb}.
+For PBR synthesis, we evaluate the physical accuracy by comparing our method with RGB$\leftrightarrow$X~\cite{zeng2024rgb}.
 As observed in the third row of Fig.~\ref{fig:comparison-1}, our method accurately reconstructs high-frequency details such as the specular reflections on the glossy floor.
 In contrast, RGB$\leftrightarrow$X introduces significant lighting artifacts, often manifesting as unnatural halos or erroneous shadow rendering rather than faithful global illumination.
 Notably, even though these indoor scenes are included in the training dataset of RGB$\leftrightarrow$X, it still fails to reproduce the ground truth fidelity.
-To ensure fairness and rule out background interference on sigle object scenes, we evaluated the baseline with the background masked out, denoted as RGB$\leftrightarrow$X$^*$ in Tab.~\ref{tab:recon}.
-As shown in the quantitative results, our method achieves superior accuracy compared to RGB$\leftrightarrow$X$^*$, confirming its robust capability to produce clean and ground-truth-aligned results.
+Quantitatively, as shown in~\refTab{tab:recon}, standard RGB$\leftrightarrow$X yields poor initial metrics due to its limited generative capability, frequently hallucinating artifacts into the empty black backgrounds of single-object scenes.
+To ensure fairness, we masked out these background errors (denoted as RGB$\leftrightarrow$X$^*$).
+Even with this advantage, our method consistently achieves superior accuracy over RGB$\leftrightarrow$X$^*$, confirming our robust capability to produce clean and ground-truth-aligned results.

-\textbf{For PRR generation}, we compare against IntrinsicControlNet~\cite{Lu_2025_ICCV} and GAN-based EPE \cite{EPE} methods.
-While IntrinsicControlNet generates realistic textures, it suffers from severe structural degradation.
+For PRR synthesis, we compare against IntrinsicControlNet~\cite{Lu_2025_ICCV}.
+While this method generates realistic textures, it suffers from severe structural degradation.
 For instance, in the bedroom study depicted in the second row of Fig.~\ref{fig:comparison-1}, IntrinsicControlNet distorts the bookshelf geometry and blurs book details.
-On the other hand, GAN-based EPE often exhibits coarse artifacts across different real-world styles.
-As observed in the outdoor scenes, these methods frequently produce rough edges and unnatural transitions, particularly noticeable in the rendering of roadside trees and sky regions.
+Furthermore, we also evaluate our generation quality against GAN-based EPE~\cite{EPE}, which frequently yields unnatural and highly unrealistic appearances (detailed visual comparisons are provided in the \textit{Appendix A.3}).
 By leveraging our P2P training strategy and dataset, our model effectively strikes a superior balance between structural fidelity and authentic, creative generation.